 10. Experienced Customer Support Team

-Rocket.Net team is available through live chat, support ticket, emails, or through direct calls 24X7.
+The rocket.Net team is available through live chat, support tickets, emails, or direct calls 24X7.
 So you will always have them ready to support your business.

 Personally, I set Siteground as a benchmark when it comes to customer support.
 Rocket.net technical support is close to Sitegorund if not better.